icewind1991/SearchDAV/README.md

 For a full list of methods required and their description see [`ISearchBackend.php`](src/Backend/ISearchBackend.php)

-### BasicSearch
+### Query

-The `BasicSearch` class defines the query that was made by the client and consists of four parts:
+The `Query` class defines the query that was made by the client and consists of four parts:

 - select: the properties are requested.
 - from: the scope(s) in which the search should be made.